-The significant increase over the comparable prior period is due to the equity financing that was completed in February of 2011, which provided \$6,000,000 additional financing, prior to related expenses.
 In addition, the Company continues repayment of the subordinated debt facility which began in February 2009.
 The repayments have been funded through the collection of receivables and the current operating credit facility.
-The Company also paid \$1,000,000 plus interest on one of the promissory notes.
-The payment of \$1,200,000 plus interest due in May 2010 will be paid in May 2011 using operating cashflow.
-The installment of the \$1,000,000 plus interest due in October 2010 is scheduled for repayment on or around October 2011 and October 2011 installment is schedule for payment early in 2012 provided the Company remains compliant with it credit covenants.
+The Company also paid \$2,200,000 plus interest on the promissory notes.
+The installment of the \$1,000,000 plus interest due in October 2010 and October 2011 installments are scheduled for payment in 2012 provided the Company remains compliant with it credit covenants.
 Interest will be repaid within the next 12 months and will be funded out of operating cash flow.
+The Company issued an additional \$337,577 note payable due in 2012 as part of the acquisition completed.
 The principal payments will be funded through the operating line of credit provided funds are available, otherwise postponed until such time the Company has the available funds to pay the amounts due and not in violation of its financial covenants.